-At the ordinary Council Meeting of 16 November 2015, Council approved a six month road closure of the northbound lane of Tarwin Street for 30 metres South of Commercial Road for the installation of a pop up park as per the project agreement.
+At the ordinary Council Meeting of 16 November 2015, Council approved the road closure of the northbound lane of Tarwin Street for 30 metres South of Commercial Road for the installation of a pop up park as per the project agreement.
 The road was closed off on Tuesday 9 February 2016 and works commenced to activate the space.
 The space has evolved with community and trader input.
-Council has since extended the duration of the Park to 8 August 2016 to make use of the full amount of time of the temporary partial road closure.
+Council has since extended the duration of the park to 8 August 2016 to make use of the full amount of time of the temporary partial road closure.

-Consistent data collected and feedback from local community members and traders indicates that a majority are very supportive of the Park and would like to see it continued.
+Consistent data collected and feedback from local community members and traders indicates that a majority are very supportive of the park and would like to see it continued.
 Even throughout winter, park utilisation has continued and is booked for a future community event in early August.
-At a recent 50 Mile Farmer's Market event, it was observed that the Park seemed more popular than the market itself with a range of people using the space, listening to a brass band and enjoying consumption of their food purchases.
+At a recent 50 Mile Farmer's Market event, it was observed that the park seemed more popular than the market itself with a range of people using the space, listening to a brass band and enjoying consumption of their food purchases.

-Due to this feedback and other factors, it is therefore suggested that the Park remain in place until 31 March 2017, whereupon there is the option of being dismantled and returned to its former state.
-As the original road closure was only for a stated period of six months, and people were invited to make submissions based on this, Council is required to follow the necessary steps under the Local Government Act 1989 to further exercise its power to keep the road closed.
+Due to this feedback and other factors, it is therefore suggested that the park remain in place until 31 March 2017, whereupon there is the option of being dismantled and returned to its former state.

-The additional eight and a half months provides an opportunity to build on the community's ownership and activation of the space and to realise the benefits from the current infrastructure investment in the Park.
+The additional eight and a half months provides an opportunity to build on the community's ownership and activation of the space and to realise the benefits from the current infrastructure investment in the park.

 The proposed additional period of operation is able to be achieved by temporary staff within the Community Services Division.
-Currently, Council is pursuing a range of possible funding options to enhance Council's activation of the Park.
+Currently, Council is pursuing a range of possible funding options to enhance Council's activation of the park.
 Latrobe City Council has requested extended Mine Fire Recovery funding from the Department of Health and Human Services to support additional engagement activities.
 This may also include continued development of the Park as a community led space.
-Also, VicHealth is open to discussions regarding both in-kind and financial support to the Park with a view to long-term sustainability as a separate submission proposal.
+Also, VicHealth is offering both in-kind and financial support to the park with a view to long-term sustainability as a separate submission proposal.
 This would enable increased operational activity to develop a transition plan with the community.